laravel/spark-next-docs/src/introduction.md

 :::warning Paddle Account Approval

 Your Paddle account must be approved by Paddle before you can begin using Spark.
-To apply for an account, please visit the [Paddle website](https://paddle.com). **While you are developing your application, you may use the [Paddle Sandbox](https://developer.paddle.com/getting-started/sandbox)**.
+To apply for an account, please visit the [Paddle website](https://paddle.com). **While you are developing your application, you may use the [Paddle Sandbox](https://sandbox-vendors.paddle.com/)**.
 :::

-#### Limitations

-We have listed some known limitations of using the Paddle payment provider below:

-- When a recurring coupon is used while subscribing to a plan, the coupon discount will be applied on every billing cycle.
-However, if the subscription's quantity or plan changes, Paddle will remove the coupon from the subscription.
-- Because Paddle does not allow plan quantity changes during trial periods, the Paddle edition of Spark does not support requiring a credit card up front when beginning a trial.
-All trial periods are started without a credit card or payment method provided up front during the user's initial registration process.

 ### Stripe